TourmalineCore/home-local-env/README.md

     if you see this after you try to run `helmfile apply` command, simply retry `helmfile apply` command.
 - cannot deploy using helmfile apply
     ```
-    Error: Failed to get release tormaline-core-home-ui in namespace local: exit status 1: WARNING: Kubernetes configuration file is group-readable.
+    Error: Failed to get release home-ui in namespace local: exit status 1: WARNING: Kubernetes configuration file is group-readable.
 This is insecure.
-Location: /workspaces/tormaline-core-home-local-env/.tormaline-core-home-cluster-kubeconfig
+Location: /workspaces/home-local-env/.home-cluster-kubeconfig
   WARNING: Kubernetes configuration file is world-readable.
 This is insecure.
-Location: /workspaces/tormaline-core-home-local-env/.tormaline-core-home-cluster-kubeconfig
+Location: /workspaces/home-local-env/.home-cluster-kubeconfig
     ```
-    Try to delete the cluster docker container and its generated `.tormaline-core-home-cluster-kubeconfig` file and then re-open VSCode as an Administrator and redo everything from scratch.
+    Try to delete the cluster docker container and its generated `.home-cluster-kubeconfig` file and then re-open VSCode as an Administrator and redo everything from scratch.

 - in case of any other weird issue:
     1a.
-Remove the `tormaline-core-home-control-plane` docker container (in case of kind).
+Remove the `home-control-plane` docker container (in case of kind).
     1b.
 Remove the `local` namespace (in case of Docker Desktop).
     2. Remove the cluster from Lens (in case of kind).
     3. Re-try over starting from `kind create` command (in case of kind).